Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

               // Moved the Camera method into draw() which I made a keyPressed() for

 ### 5/25/23
-Submarine_Tab: // Worked on the ChangePos() method !!!!!!!!!![finish later]
+Submarine_Tab: // Altered the ChangePos() method, however still have issues accessing the map
-               // Planned out the calcDirection() method and !!!!!
+               // Finished calcdirection() method
                // Added degrees instance variable
+               // Integrated the above two methods into keyPressed()

 ## GROUP MEMBER 2 : Anabella Castle